petrsvihlik/mvp-recognition-game/README.md

 ## 🎮 How to Play

-1. **Look at the Photo**: Each round shows you a photo of one of the 15 Kentico MVPs
+1. **Look at the Photo**: Each round shows you a real photo of one of the 15 Kentico MVPs
 2. **Choose the Correct Name**: Select from three multiple-choice options
 3. **Build Your Streak**: Correct answers increase your streak counter
 4. **Reach the Goal**: Win by achieving a streak of 15 (identifying all MVPs correctly in a row)